Connect Azure to ITSM tools by using Secure Webhook

 This article shows you how to configure the connection between your IT Service Management (ITSM) product or service by using Secure Webhook.

 ITSMC uses username and password credentials.
-Secure Webhook has stronger authentication because it uses Azure Active Directory (Azure AD).
-Azure AD is Microsoft's cloud-based identity and access management service.
+Secure Webhook has stronger authentication because it uses Microsoft Entra ID.
+Microsoft Entra ID is Microsoft's cloud-based identity and access management service.
 It helps users sign in and access internal or external resources.
-Using Azure AD with ITSM helps to identify Azure alerts (through the Azure AD application ID) that were sent to the external system.
+Using Microsoft Entra ID with ITSM helps to identify Azure alerts (through the Microsoft Entra application ID) that were sent to the external system.

 Secure Webhook architecture